-Writer and author David Coggins lives in a one-bedroom apartment in Manhattan, filled with books, curios and more than twenty rugs.
+Writer and author David Coggins lives in a Manhattan apartment, filled with books, curios and more than twenty rugs.
 His aesthetic is influenced by his parents (remember their cluttered-in-the-best-way Minnesota home?).
 “You have to be a little obsessive,” he says.
 “I say my apartment is like an English arts club, if the members stopped paying their dues.”
 Take a peek inside…

 On an urban oasis: I live on the loudest street in the West Village.
 But when you come to the back of the building, it’s a whole different world — very quiet and full of light.
 You can be at home, but don’t feel like you’re stuck inside.